 What are the symptoms of sleep apnea?

 In either form of sleep apnea, your breathing pauses a number of times during sleep.
 These are called apneic events.
 There may be as many as 20 to 30 or more events per hour.
 Between events, you may snore.
 But, not everyone who snores has sleep apnea.
 Sleep apnea may also cause a choking sensation.
-When breathing starts, you may make a loud snort or gasp.
+When breathing restarts, you may snort or gasp.
 These frequent breaks in deep, restorative sleep often lead to headaches and excessive daytime sleepiness.

 How is sleep apnea diagnosed?

-Diagnosis of sleep apnea is not simple because there can be many different causes.
-Primary healthcare providers, pulmonologists, neurologists, or other healthcare providers with specialty training in sleep disorders may be involved in making a diagnosis and starting treatment.
-Several tests are available for evaluating sleep apnea, including:
+A primary healthcare provider, pulmonologist, neurologist, or other healthcare provider with specialty training in sleep disorders may make a diagnosis and start treatment.
+Several tests are used to evaluate sleep apnea, including:

 - Polysomnography.
-This test records a variety of body functions during sleep, such as the electrical activity of the brain, eye movement, muscle activity, heart rate, respiratory effort, air flow, and blood oxygen levels.
+This test is done in a sleep lab.
+It records a variety of body functions during sleep.
+This includes the electrical activity of the brain, eye movement, muscle activity, heart rate, respiratory effort, air flow, and blood oxygen levels.

 How is sleep apnea treated?

-- Giving oxygen may safely help some people, but does not end sleep apnea or prevent daytime sleepiness.
+- Oxygen.
+Giving oxygen may safely help some people, but doesn't end sleep apnea or prevent daytime sleepiness.
 Its role in the treatment of sleep apnea is controversial.

-- Lose weight if overweight (even a 10% weight loss can reduce the number of apneic events for most people).
+- Lose weight if overweight.
+Even a 10% weight loss can reduce the number of sleep apnea events for most people.

 - Use pillows and other devices to help sleep in a side position.

-- Surgical procedures to remove adenoids and tonsils, nasal polyps, or other growths or tissue in the airway, or to correct structural deformities may be done.
+- Surgery to remove adenoids and tonsils, nasal polyps, or other growths or tissue in the airway, or to correct structural deformities

-- Uvulopalatopharyngoplasty (UPPP) is a procedure used to remove excess tissue at the back of the throat (tonsils, uvula, and part of the soft palate).
+- Surgery to remove excess tissue at the back of the throat (tonsils, uvula, and part of the soft palate)

 Key points about sleep apnea

-- There are two types of sleep apnea:
+- There are 3 types of sleep apnea: central sleep apnea, obstructive sleep apnea, and complex sleep apnea.

-- Sleep apnea seems to run in some families, suggesting a possible genetic basis.
+- Sleep apnea seems to run in some families, suggesting a possible hereditary basis.

 - Diagnosis of sleep apnea is not simple because there can be many different causes.